The next application deadline is Jan 30, 2025

 • Students may apply to only one Summer Core program, either Paris or Berlin

-• All students must meet the basic requirements for studying abroad: a 3.0 cumulative GPA and good academic and disciplinary standing in their home school
+• All students must meet the basic requirements for studying abroad: a 3.0 cumulative GPA, a 3.0 GPA during the semester before going abroad, and good academic and disciplinary standing in their home school

 • Although knowledge of French is not required, some study of the language will be useful for students living in Paris